 This Apple Beet Carrot Slaw simply bursts with flavor – earthy sweetness from the beets, tart sweetness from the apples, and a fresh zing from the lemon.
 Although this Apple Beet Carrot Slaw may really only have three simple ingredients, it’s a whole lot of deliciousness.
 Often times bringing together just a few seasonal foods lets each component shine in its own beautiful way.

 Growing up I never really liked beets.
 I really had only seen them pickled with vinegar and sugar.
 Never had I seen them raw or with green tops.
 But then I became a teenager and got interested in nutrition and healthy eating.
-So whenever my mom went to the grocery store, I went with her and buy the foods I wanted to eat throughout the week.
+Whenever my mom went to the grocery store, I went with her to buy the foods I wanted to eat throughout the week.

 Tips for Making Apple Beet Carrot Slaw